ag-shr/Movie-ticket-booking-app/README.md

 5. The logged-in user should able to edit profile details
 6. The logged-in user should able to logout from the system

+**Admin Profile User Journey**
+1. Admin should be able to add, remove city in the application
+2. Admin should be able to add, remove theaters in any particular city
+3. Admin should be able to add, remove movie playing in a particular theater

-**Ticket booking journey**
+**User Ticket booking journey**
-1. The user should be able to view the list of movies which are running near to his location.
+1. User should be able to select the city.
+On city selection, all the theaters should be displayed
-2. The user should able to select any of the listed movie for booking tickets
+2. User should be able to select the theater.
+On theater selection, list of all the movies shows should be shown
-3. The user should be shown the list of cinema halls running the selected movie and should able to select the cinema hall of his/her choice
+3. User should be able to select a movie in a theater.
+On movie selection, list of all screens should be shown
-4. The user should be able to select the seat as per his choice in the hall.
+4. On selecting the screen, The user should be able to select the seat as per his choice in the hall
-5. The user should have different options for payment.
-6. To complete the payment process user should be asked to login.
-If user is not registered, user should be allowed to register and then complete the payment process
+5. To complete the payment process user should be logged-in
-7. Once the payment is completed, the user should be shown ticket details and a copy of ticket should be sent to user’s registered email id.
+6. Once the payment is completed, the user should be shown ticket details and a copy of ticket should be sent to userâ€™s registered email id

 **Booking history journey**
 1. The logged-in user should able to see the booking history